If you're aged 14 to 16 and in Years 10 or 11, this is the category for you!

 Yes – all entries are reviewed by a trusted panel of professionals and we ask students to avoid explicit content or swearing, especially in the younger age groups.

-Only shortlisted or winning entries will be shared online, unless notified, and always with parental/guardian permission for under-18s.
+Only shortlisted or winning entries will be shared online, unless notified, and always with parental/guardian permission.
 Videos will only be shared on our website and social platforms.

 Encourage them to choose a piece they connect with, help with filming, and make sure they understand the monologue’s context.